tobegit3hub/seagull/docs/2014-10-17-seagull-configuration-page.md

 [中文文档](2014-10-15-seagull-configuration-page-zh.md)

 Configuration page display the basic version and information of your docker deamon.
-You can know about your version of go, the kernel of your operatioin system and so on.
+You can know about your version of go, the kernel of your operation system and so on.

 ## Why We Care